PySimpleGUI/PySimpleGUI/readme.md

 [Latest Demos and Master Branch on GitHub](https://github.com/MikeTheWatchGuy/PySimpleGUI)

-Super-simple GUI to grasp...
+Super-simple GUI to use...
 Powerfully customizable.

-Create a custom GUI in 5 lines of code.

-Can create a custom GUI in 1 line of code if desired.
+Home of the 1-line custom GUI and 1-line progress meter

 Note - ***Python3*** is required to run PySimpleGUI.
 It takes advantage of some Python3 features that do not translate well into Python2.